psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 Then old and young, and all who were with the king, laughed loudly and made much solace thereof.
 The king might scarce stay his mirth, he quoth, "I vow by Heaven this is a doughty fellow!"
 He sent unto his steward.
 "Hast thou," he said, "thy reward?
 Christ, 'tis a man to praise!"

 The steward made answer grimly, "May the devil burn him on a lowe!"
 Then quoth King Uther, "Tell me thy name, good man, here anon."
-"Sir Cleges am I night who aforetime was your own true knight, that is my rightful name."
+"Sir Cleges am I hight who aforetime was your own true knight, that is my rightful name."

 "Art thou Sir Cleges, who served me so truly?
 He who was so courteous and so free of hand, and so strong in fight?"